AlexParamonov/processor/README.md

 It runs `process` one by one for each found record returned by `records` method.

-Recomended to call it using a `Processor::Thread`:
+Recommended to call it using a `Processor::Thread`:
 ``` ruby
 Processor::Thread.new(migration).run_successive
 ```